Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 Footnotes:

-¹I am referring to economic systems - such as socialism or communism - externally imposed on us by the state and not internally and organically developed.
+¹I am referring to economic systems - such as socialism or communism - externally imposed on us by the state and not internally and organically advanced.
 We are social-relational creatures, and as God's image-bearers, we are designed to receive and give love, not forced to.

-However, we are also bankrupt and broken - i.e., unplugged bearers of God's image made to be in union with their Creator.
+However, we are also spiritually bankrupt and broken - i.e., unplugged bearers of God's image made to be in union with (plugged into) their Creator.
+We can no more fully be who we are designed to be than a Christmas tree, ornately decorated, sitting in a dark room, unplugged from the electrical outlet.

 For more on our brokenness, click here.

 ²We are clearly instructed in many places within the bible to be "fruitful."
 Most of these verses address spiritual fruit.
 However, spiritual fruit is usually manifested by actions that often produce material fruit.
-In fact, any action that produces material fruit should be driven spiritually i.e. by the Spirit.
+In fact, any action that produces material fruit should be driven spiritually i.e. by the Spirit/Love.
 If it is, it is valid.
 It is spiritual in motivation (i.e. for God's glory) with a material outcome.

 For several posts addressing operating in the Spirit, click here.